kolkko/Full-Stack-Nanodegree-Projects/projects/02_trivia_api/starter/backend/README.md

 - Errors: If you try to delete a question with an invalid id, a 400 error will occur.

 ### 4. POST /questions/search
 - Searches for a given string within the database.
-Case sensitive.
+The search is not case sensitive.
 - Request arguments:
     **string** `searchTerm` (<span style="color:red">*</span>required)
 - Returns: List of dictionaries, each dict being a question which matches the given search term.